On the smooth transfer for Guo-Jacquet relative trace formulae: Introduction

 \section{Introduction}

-\paragraph{History} The periods of automorphic forms paly an important role in the study of automorphic representations and related number theoretic problems.
-For example, periods of automoprhic forms can be usually used to characterize certain cases of the Langlands functorial liftings of automorphic representations.
-There are several powerful tools to study periods, and the theory of relative trace formula is one of them, which was first studied by Jacquet.
-In \cite{ja}, Jacquet reproved a remarkable result of Waldspurger \cite{wa1} on central values of L-functions of $\GL_2$ by comparing relative trace formulae on different groups.
-In \cite{guo}, there is a partial conjecture on the generalization of this result.
+\paragraph{History} The periods of automorphic forms play an important role in the study of automorphic representations and related number theoretic problems.
+For example, people believe that periods of automoprhic forms can characterize the Langlands functoriality of automorphic representations.
+Recently, Y. Sakellaridis and A. Venkatesh \cite{sv} developed an ambitious program, the so-called relative Langlands program, on this aspect.
+There are several powerful tools to study periods.
+The theory of relative trace formula is one of them, which was first studied by H. Jacquet.
+In \cite{ja}, Jacquet reproved a remarkable result of J.-L. Waldspurger \cite{wa1} on central values of L-functions of $\GL_2$ by comparing relative trace formulae on different groups.
+In \cite{guo}, J. Guo and Jacquet made a conjecture (see Conjecture \ref{conj}) generalizing Waldspurger's result to higher rank cases.